 All grower and traders operating through the Central markets must now have a valid Horticulture Produce Agreement (HPA) in or risk being penalised by the Australian Competition and Consumer Commission (ACCC).

 Only growers who sell directly to retailers, exports and processors are exempt and most packhouses will also need to have compliant HPAs with their suppliers.

 Growcom has worked extensively to ensure that our members are informed of their rights and obligations under the Code.

-Growers can choose to pursue either an agency or merchant style agreement with their wholesaler or packhouse depending on the preference of both parties.
+To ensure a smooth transition, Growcom has developed HPA templates for growers who choose to pursue either an agency or merchant style agreement with their wholesaler or packhouse, depending on the preference of both parties.